hashgraph/did-sdk-java/docs/did-user-guide.md

 HcsDid did = new HcsDid(HederaNetwork.TESTNET, didRootKey.publicKey, addressBookFileId);
 ```

-Please note that generated DIDs are completely offchain.
+Please note that generated DIDs are completely off-chain.
 They are not published to the Hedera network unless specific DID document message is sent to HCS DID topic.

 Existing Hedera DID strings can be parsed into `HcsDid` object by calling `fromString` method: